Pam Marsh

 District: 5

-VPS - Primary
+VPS - General

-Occupation: Oregon State Representative, House District 5 (2017-current)
+Occupation: Oregon State Representative, District 5 (2017-present)

-Occupational Background: Executive Director, Ashland Emergency Food Bank (2012-2016); Co-owner, Green Springs Inn and Cabins (1994-2023); Administrator, OnTrack (2005-2012); Coordinator, Santa Clara County Cities Association (1992-1994); Field Representative, California Legislature (1984-1988)
+Occupational Background: Executive Director, Ashland Emergency Food Bank (2012-2016); Co-owner, Green Springs Inn and Cabins (1994-2023); Administrator, OnTrack (2005-2012); Coordinator, Santa Clara County Cities Association (1992-1994)

 Educational Background: Southern Oregon University, BA 2005; UC Berkeley (1973-1975)

-Prior Governmental Experience: Ashland City Council (2012-2016); Ashland Planning Commission (2006-2012); Ashland Charter Review Commission (2004-2006)
+Prior Governmental Experience: Ashland City Council (2012-2016); Ashland Planning Commission (2006-2012)

 I am honored to serve this community, and deeply grateful for your support.